 Many insurers will reward you for working certain types of jobs.
-These jobs are often professional.
+These are often professions that require more education and training than average.
 This includes attorneys, first responders, and educators.
-Some insurers will give a special discount for working a job.
+Some providers will give a special benefit for working a particular job.
 Other companies might just lower your rates because of your specific profession.

 In this article, you’ll learn all about how your job can help lower your insurance rates.
 This includes a breakdown of how the discount works.
-We’ll tell you about all the types of jobs that may count for this discount.
-You’ll also learn about who offers a discount for certain professions.
+We’ll tell you about all the types of occupations that qualify.
+You’ll also learn about who offers savings for certain professions.

 Get better coverage, lower rates, or both by comparing quotes with our fast, easy-to-use form.

 Insurance companies provide many discounts that can help you lower your rates.
 These benefits are a great way to pay less for coverage.
 Most people can qualify for at least one.
 The exact amount you save depends on the insurer.